molecula/documentation/_includes/cloud/cloud-username-nochange.md

-NOTE: You cannot change a user email address (their user name) after it is created.
+NOTE: You cannot change the email address on the user account.